GrandDadDan/Movie-Watchlist/Stakeholder-Analysis-Table.md

 ## 📌 3.
 Non-Functional Requirements

 ### 🖥️ Usability
 - **The system shall provide a dark mode and light mode option** for user comfort and preference.
-- **The system shall comply with WCAG 2.1 accessibility standards** to ensure it is usable by people with disabilities.

 ### ☁️ Deployability
 - **The system shall be deployable on cloud platforms such as Firebase Hosting** to ensure scalable hosting.
-- **The backend shall support deployment on AWS, Heroku, or DigitalOcean** to ensure flexibility in server infrastructure.

 ### 🛠️ Maintainability
 - **The codebase shall be modular and follow industry best practices** for easy updates and maintenance.